You are welcome. Since my husband's passing I'd gotten behind in my movie and book reviews. But if you stick…

-June 22 on the church calendar honors the memory of Paulinus—a wealthy man who gave away his money, a married man who became a priest, a lawyer who became a poet.
+June 22 on the church calendar honors the memory of Paulinus—a wealthy man who gave away his money, a married man who became a priest, and a lawyer who became a poet.

 Paulinus was born in Bordeaux, Gaul (France), into a noble and wealthy family.
 His mind was good, his education advanced, his future bright.
 He was admitted to the bar at a young age and entered political life in his twenties.
 He traveled widely and acquired homes in Gaul, Italy, and Spain.
 The empire’s most prominent people sought his friendship, and he was one of Europe’s most eligible bachelors.
 He fell in love with a Spanish lady named Theresia.
 They were married and retired to private life on their French estate.